-A generation before, the McDonalds Happy Meal brought a delightful experience to kids, and disrupted every parent’s life.
+A generation before, the McDonalds Happy Meal brought a delightful experience to kid and disrupted every parent’s life.
 It’s not that hamburgers were new, but no kid would settle for anything less than getting their Happy Meal.
-Similarly so for the stunning designs of Tesla, and that hand-written name on your Frappuchino.
+Similarly so for the stunning designs of Tesla, and that hand-written name on your Frappuccino.

-In competitive markets, delightful experiences will pull people over.
+In competitive markets, delightful experiences will win people over.
 And given that banking infrastructure is being democratized now, why would our industry be any different?

-Without any further ado, let’s have a look at what delightful experiences look like, and show you the clear signals we’re seeing that banking is bound to follow this same path.
+Without any further ado, let’s have a look at what delightful experiences look like and the signs that banking should follow the same path.

-Of course, any one experience will be unique, but it seems there are guidelines and principles at play here.
+Of course, every experience will be unique, but there are guidelines and principles at play here.
 In no particular order, consider the following: